What Is Bronchoscopy?

-Bronchoscopy is kind of biopsy that is used in the diagnosis of mesothelioma.
+Bronchoscopy is a kind of biopsy that is used in the diagnosis of mesothelioma.
 While uncommon, a doctor may recommend this test for diagnosing a variety of conditions, including some cancers.
 The procedure involves a specialist first injecting a sedative into your vein, subsequently inserting a small tube with a camera into the airway through the nose or mouth.
 Once here, the doctor can take a biopsy of the lung tissue for further testing.

 Proper diagnosis of mesothelioma can be challenging.
 There are a variety of tests that have been developed to diagnose mesothelioma more efficiently, but the most accurate test available is a biopsy.
 These are usually needed to accurately diagnose mesothelioma, although since it’s an invasive procedure, other tests can be performed first to rule out the disease or continue testing.

 This method of diagnosing mesothelioma is the most reliable and is usually needed for a formal diagnosis.
 It involves the doctor removing small amounts of tissue from the pleura and then sending the samples to a lab for researchers to observe under a microscope.
 The patient is generally sedated for this.